mikepando/mikepando.github.io/projects/project-4.md

 I wanted to create a good representation of Manhattan College, that would allow Snapchat users to express their school pride.

 I used Adobe Photoshop to design the filter, as I was most comfortable with the program at the time.
-However, this should have been made in Illustrator, not rasterized in photoshop.
+However, this should have been made in Illustrator, not rasterized in Photoshop.

 The Chapel is a notable part of Manhattan College as it is the center of the campus, next to the Quad.
 I recreated the building by hand, using numerous vectors and layers.